 Crochet this quick and easy scarf for spring, autumn or winter!

 I wanted to make a scarf that’s not too thick and that I can wear during the spring & autumn seasons.
 But if you use a thicker yarn you can easily transform it into a really warm winter scarf.

 I love this stitch.
 I think it looks great especially in scarves, beanies and wherever you need some stretch.
-It’s an easy and repetitive pattern, so you don’t have to pay a lot of attention to what you’re doing! 🙂
+It’s an easy and repetitive pattern, so you can easily relax and watch your favourite movie! 🙂

 Yarn: Caron Cotton Cakes from Yarnspirations (2 skeins, colour Rose Whisper)

 Hook: 6mm and 7mm for the foundation chain